SSaquif/docker-notes/part-2.md

 The example app we will be suing is a fullstack MERN app:

-`TODO & Side Note:` App is provide in the course, will update it to my one of own apps later
+`TODO & Side Note:` App is provided in mosh's course, will update it to one of my own apps later

 1. Frontend React
 2. Backend Node and Express